fahlerile/renderer-from-scratch/README.md

 # TODO

 - Add function to draw triangles
-    - Use SDL2 to open window and draw there insteadm of a PPM image
     - Rotating triangles
     - Add subpixel precision
 - Draw a model with triangles!